Bibek-Repository/repo-4/NumPy_basics/readme.md

 The best way to change the data type of an existing array, is to make a copy of the array with the astype() method.
 The astype() function creates a copy of the array, and allows us to specify the data type as a parameter.
 The data type can be specified using a string, like 'f' for float, 'i' for integer etc. or we can use the data type directly like float for float and int for integer.

+The Difference Between Copy and View
+The main difference between a copy and a view of an array is that the copy is a new array, and the view is just a view of the original array.
+Any changes made to the copy will not affect the original array, and any changes made to the original array will not affect the copy array.
+Any changes made to the view will affect the original array and vice-versa.

+To check if array owns its Data or not python has an attribute called base.
+The base attribute can be used identify if an array owns the Data or not.
+The copy does not own the data, so it returns none while the view owns the data, that is why it returns the original array.